developerstephanieb/python_reference/01_fundamentals/02_variables_and_data_types.md

 ### `NameError`

-A runtime error that occurs when a variable is used before it has been defined, often due to a typo.
+This runtime error happens when a variable is used before it has been defined, often due to a typo.

 ```python
 message = "Welcome to Earth"